AdobeDocs/experience-manager-64.en/help/communities/using/creating-groups.md

 By selecting the **Create Group** button, the pages for the group are created based on the chosen template, and a user group is created for membership and the Groups page will be updated to show the new sub-community.

-For example, the Groups page with a new sub-community titled "Focus Group", for which an image thumbnail was uploaded, will appear as follows (still signed in as a community group administrator) :
+For example, the Groups page with a new sub-community titled "Focus Group", for which an image thumbnail was uploaded, will appear as follows (still signed in as a community group administrator):

 ![](assets/chlimage_1-240.png)

-Selecting the `Focus Group` link will open the Focus Group page in the browser, which has an initial appearance based on the chosen template, and includes a sub-menu underneath the main community site's menu :
+Selecting the `Focus Group` link will open the Focus Group page in the browser, which has an initial appearance based on the chosen template, and includes a sub-menu underneath the main community site's menu:

 ![](assets/chlimage_1-241.png)

-### Community Group Member List Component {#community-group-member-list-component}
+## Community Group Member List Component {#community-group-member-list-component}

 The `Community Group Member List` component is intended for use by developers of group templates.

-### Additional Information {#additional-information}
+## Additional Information {#additional-information}

 More information may be found on the [Community Group Essentials](../../communities/using/essentials-groups.md) page for developers.